The Manhattan Project, the Apollo Program and the rapid development of COVID-19 vaccines are all examples of the power of a clear objective.

 In a world of inextensible schedules, nothing is as debilitating as an unclear brief or objective.
-Similarly, when moving at pace a single, clear objective is a powerful motivator and driver of progress.
+When moving at pace a single, clear objective is a powerful motivator and driver of progress.
 Objectives can seem self-evident, recorded in project charters and management plans, but this does not mean that they are embedded within the culture of the program or project.
 Wherever there are large stakeholder groups a clear objective can be like a Rorschach ink blot with each party interpreting it differently according to their own perceptions, priorities, and areas of expertise.

-As equally catastrophic is the stakeholder whose preferences and predilections drive a project away from its original purpose and towards a different objective.
+Equally catastrophic is the stakeholder whose preferences and predilections drive a project away from its original purpose and towards a different objective.